iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> This app used to be good.
+Its aims are laudable, though when I was too ill to report the same day, there was no way to retrospectively report when I felt better.
+Now the app (or more likely the server behind it) has become painfully slow.
+No longer even adequate.
+Needs sorting out!<br> :date: __2021-04-15 23:34:45__

+> Simple & quick, helping the fight with Covid-19.
+Since the update, the app sometimes fails to register my daily input for up to 5 days.<br> :date: __2021-04-13 11:43:39__

+> I was reporting daily but first it stops recognising me (uninstalled/reinstalled) then the app opens and crashes.<br> :date: __2021-04-13 09:56:04__

 > Is there any point in competing this anymore?
 The information on there hasn't been updated in months, and you haven't updated to include adding vaccination details.<br> :date: __2021-04-09 17:37:49__